 Today, over 24 million people suffer from substance use disorder, but, statistically, only 11% of them will ever seek out treatment.
-Despite this disparity, addiction or substance use disorder is a mental disorder which can severely affect the physical and mental health and wellbeing of the patient.
-Getting help is crucial, because substance use disorder is dangerous, expensive, and greatly increases the risks of crime, violence, and untimely death.
+Despite this gap, addiction is a mental disorder that can severely affect the physical and mental health of the patient.
+Getting help is crucial.
+This is because substance use disorder (drug addiction) is dangerous.
+It’s also expensive, and greatly increases the risks of crime, violence, and untimely death.

 This level of support does mean that treatment is expensive.
 While costs depend on your choice of inpatient or outpatient care and the level of care needed, paying for rehab isn’t always as easy as it should be.
 However, there are numerous options to find funding for rehab so that you or your loved one can get much-needed help.